-- Who wrote, produced or made the source? - Is the creator's personal perspective obvious in the - Is the creator a member of a particular group, religion or organisation? - What type of source is it? - Was the source created at the time of the event or afterwards? - When was the source written, produced or made? - How old is the source?
+- Who wrote, produced or made the source? - Is the creator's personal perspective obvious in the source? - Is the creator a member of a particular group, religion or organisation? - What type of source is it? - Was the source created at the time of the event or afterwards? - When was the source written, produced or made? - How old is the source? - Is it an eyewitness account or is it written by someone at a later - Is the source complete? - Why was it written or produced? - Was it designed to entertain, persuade or argue a point of view? - Does the creator have anything to gain personally from the source? - What other events may have been happening at the time and might have influenced the author or source?